freedomofpress/securedrop-workstation/README.md

 make dev
 ```

-In the future, we plan on shipping a *SecureDrop Workstation* installer package as an RPM package in `dom0` to automatically update the salt provisioning logic.
+The `make clone` command will build a new version of the RPM package that contains the provisioning logic and copy it to `dom0`.

 ### Building the Templates